cgodevs/cgodevs/README.md

 🔭 I'm looking forward to join software development companies, as an intern or a Junior.
 My current goal is to take part in a team working on analysing, upgrading and maintaining enterprise systems, helping to create good and lasting solutions to customers or the company I'll join in.
 Solving problems, discovering new workarounds, improvements and positive results to production and to building a good career path.
 I’m currently working on growing my Java portfolio on Github, and building projects I'll present with pride.

-💡Professional experience in Data Analytics, Dashboards creation, scripting (ServiceNow and G Cloud), documenting, efficiently reading databases and teaching.
+💡Professional experience in Data Analytics, Dashboards creation, scripting (ServiceNow and G Suite), documenting, efficiently reading databases and teaching.
 I won two academic prizes in 2022.

 🌱 I’m currently learning about containers, Linux, Microsservices and Cloud Services and have been collecting badges.